 The public procurement regime plays a vital role in our economy but has frequently come in for criticism.
 Regarded by contracting authorities and bidders alike as being complex, unwieldly, slow and costly, the prospect of change to the rules and processes is an enticing one.
-Now, with the post-Brexit world rapidly approaching, that change is one small step closer with the Cabinet Office publishing its discussion paper “Transforming public procurement”.
+That change is one small step closer with the Cabinet Office publishing its discussion paper “Transforming public procurement”.

 So, what is set to change?
 The key principles (value for money, fairness, impartiality, transparency and non-discrimination) will remain but are likely to be more clearly defined.
 Beyond this, however, the aim seems to be no less than the creation of a new regime which is more cohesive and streamlined and which is better able to cater for increasingly sophisticated contractual needs and ever more diverse and innovative products and suppliers.